 In connection with Lazard's services as Penn National's financial advisor, Penn National has agreed to pay to Lazard a fee of \$500,000, which fee became payable upon the execution of Lazard's engagement, and a fee of \$1.5 million, which fee became payable upon the rendering of Lazard's opinion.
 Penn National has also agreed to pay Lazard a transaction fee of approximately \$20 million, which is referred to as the transaction fee, \$18 million of which is contingent upon the closing of the merger.
 If Lazard failed to deliver to Penn National's Board of Directors an opinion stating that the consideration to be received by Penn National's shareholders in the merger was fair from a financial point of view to such shareholders, it is unlikely that the Board would have approved the merger, preventing Lazard's transaction fee from becoming payable.
-Lazard therefore had a financial incentive to deliver such an opinion to the Board and for the Board to approve the merger, and has an incentive for the merger to be consummated.
 Penn National has also agreed to reimburse Lazard for its reasonable out-of-pocket expenses, including the reasonable expenses of legal counsel, and to indemnify Lazard and related parties against liabilities, including liabilities under the federal securities laws, arising out of its engagement.
+Lazard provided investment banking services to Penn National in connection with a potential acquisition by Penn National, and received fees for such services of approximately \$400,000.
+Other than as described in this paragraph, since January 1, 2005, Lazard and its affiliates have not received payments from Penn National or its affiliates.

-Lazard may have from time to time in the past provided, and may currently or in the future provide, investment banking services to Fortress Investment Group LLC, Centerbridge Partners, L.P. or their respective affiliates or to one or more of their respective portfolio companies, for which Lazard has received or may receive customary fees.
-In addition, in the ordinary course of their respective businesses, affiliates of Lazard and LFCM Holdings LLC (an entity indirectly owned in large part by managing directors of Lazard) may actively trade securities of Penn National for their own accounts and for the accounts of their customers and, accordingly, may at any time hold a long or short position in such securiti
+Lazard has from time to time in the past provided, and may currently or in the future provide, investment banking services to private equity funds managed by an affiliate of Fortress Investment Group LLC, Centerbridge Partners, L.P. or their respective affiliates or to one or more of their respective portfolio companies.
+Since January 1, 2005, Lazard has received payments from (i) Centerbridge Partners, L.P. totaling approximately \$1.7 million and (ii) private equity funds managed by an affiliate of Fortress Investment Group LLC totaling approximately \$5.1 million.
+Information regarding payments made by Centerbridge Partners, L.P. and Fortress Investment Group LLC and their affiliates to affiliates of Lazard is unavailable without unreasonable effort and expense.
+In addition, in the ordinary course of their respective businesses, affiliates of Lazard and LFCM Holdings LLC (an entity indirectly owned in large part by managing directors of Lazard) may actively trade securities of Penn National for their own accounts and for the accounts of their customers and, accordingly, may at any time hold a long or short position in such securities.